 This is Certara, Inc.'s initial public offering.
-We are selling 14,630,000 shares of our common stock and the selling stockholders are selling 14,425,000 shares of common stock.
+We are selling 14,630,000 shares of our common stock and the selling stockholders are selling 9,760,000 shares of common stock.
 We will not receive any proceeds from the sale of shares by the selling stockholders.

-The initial public offering price of our common stock is \$23.00 per share.
+We expect the initial public offering price of our common stock to be between \$19.00 and \$22.00 per share.
 Prior to this offering, no public market existed for our common stock.
-Our common stock has been approved for trading on The Nasdaq Global Select Market (the "Nasdaq") under the symbol "CERT."
+After pricing of this offering, we expect that shares of our common stock will trade on The Nasdaq Global Select Market (the "Nasdaq") under the symbol "CERT."

 We are an "emerging growth company" as defined under the federal securities laws and, as such, have elected to comply with certain reduced public company reporting requirements.
 See "Prospectus Summary - Implications of Being an Emerging Growth Company."
-After the completion of this offering, an investment fund advised by an affiliate of EQT AB may continue to own a majority of the shares eligible to vote in the election of our directors.
-As a result, we may be a "controlled company" within the meaning of the corporate governance standards of the Nasdaq.
+After the completion of this offering, an investment fund advised by an affiliate of EQT AB will continue to own a majority of the shares eligible to vote in the election of our directors.
+As a result, we will be a "controlled company" within the meaning of the corporate governance standards of the Nasdaq.
 See "Management - Controlled Company Exception" and "Principal and Selling Stockholders."